MOHITBANSAL5678/angular-new-build-cache/README.md

-## CHANGE  public isNewVersionAvailable: Boolean = FALSE;  FOR WORKNIG SOLUTION
+# Change  public isNewVersionAvailable: Boolean = FALSE;  FOR WORKNIG SOLUTION

 # Reload applciation on new version  avalible solution